Cray-HPE/docs-csm/operations/network/management_network/Management_Network_Switch_Rename.md

 7. Move sw-spine02 to sw-spine-002.
 It already has the .3 IP address so does not need to change.
 It is a Mellanox switch.

-   Note: You can change many addresses in a single session, but not the one you used to connect.
+   **NOTE:** You can change many addresses in a single session, but not the one you used to connect.
 This first connection will skip `vlan 1` and change all of the others (`vlan 2`, `vlan 4`, `vlan 7`, and `vlan 10`) on a leaf switch.

-   Note: The addresses for the spine switches in CAN.yaml shown above (ip_address: 10.103.8.2, name: can-switch-1) and (ip_address: 10.103.8.3, name: can-switch-2) were shown on the 10.103.8.0 subnet so the virtual-router address on interface vlan7 magp 7 should be 10.103.8.1.
+   **NOTE:** The addresses for the spine switches in CAN.yaml shown above (ip_address: 10.103.8.2, name: can-switch-1) and (ip_address: 10.103.8.3, name: can-switch-2) were shown on the 10.103.8.0 subnet so the virtual-router address on interface vlan7 magp 7 should be 10.103.8.1.

    ```
    pit# ssh admin@10.1.0.3